joinpursuit/AC_4_Web/units/fundamentals/lessons/values/values_types_operators.md

  true
  ```

-When the `||` operator interacts with truthy and falsey values, itbehaves in an unusual way: if the left-hand side is truthy, the left-hand value will be returned (instead of `true`).
+When the `||` operator interacts with truthy and falsey values, it behaves in an unusual way: if the left-hand side is truthy, the left-hand value will be returned (instead of `true`).
 If the left-hand side is falsey, the right-hand value will be returned (regardless of whether it evaluates as truthy or falsey).

 ```js